codecrunchers/cd-talk/PITCHME.md

 Note:
 - pressure won't go away,  but we can demonstrate our professionalism as a team by working on our process.
 - Software businesses allow a lot of time for process improvement, realising it is an long term investment, it is an ask of our roles.
+- we get concrete metrics to highlight our problems and ak the business to recognise the deficit

 ---